MJ-LAB-Harvard/BRIDGE-model/Model files/README.md

 ## File Descriptions

-- **NIH-model.mdl / NIH-model.2mdl**
+- **NIH-model.mdl**
-  The main Vensim model file and its backup.
-These contain the system dynamics structure, equations, and relationships that define the BRIDGE model.
+  The main Vensim model file.
+These contain the system dynamics structure, equations, and feedback loops that define the BRIDGE model.

 - **DATA.vdfx**
   A Vensim data file containing historical input series used to calibrate and initialize the model.